Benefits for children under 25

 The benefit is paid on behalf of the child to the disabled contributor, if:

-• the disabled contributor has custody and control of the child;
+- the disabled contributor lives with and has decision-making responsibility of the child

-If the child lives apart from the disabled contributor, the person or agency having custody and control may receive the disabled contributor’s child benefit on behalf of the child.
+If the child lives apart from the disabled contributor, the person or agency that has decision making responsibility and care of the child may receive the disabled contributor’s child benefit on behalf of the child.

 Children of deceased CPP contributors:

-The benefit is paid on behalf of the child to the person or agency who has custody and control of the child.
+The benefit is paid on behalf of the child to the person or agency that lives with and has care of the child.
 However, in some cases, a children's benefit can be paid directly to children under age 18 who have applied and are capable of managing their own affairs.

 Children aged 18 to 25 in full-time attendance at a recognized school or university: